 Each year, Rotman Institute members organize and participate in reading and working groups exploring philosophical questions from a wide range of fields.
 Listed below are the groups organized for the 2021-22 academic year.
 Meetings this year will be held virtually, and dates & times vary.
 Learn more about each group, or join by inquiring with the group’s main contact person.

 AI Ethics Reading Group

 The AI Ethics reading group plans to discuss a variety of topics concerning the social implications of artificial intelligence (broadly construed).
 The initial focus will be on the challenges posed by currently existing AI technologies and their ethical and political impact, as well as solutions to these challenges.
-We’ll be discussing data privacy, algorithmic bias, opacity and transparency, AI governance, and many related questions.
-Meetings will resume in January 2022.
+We’ll be discussing data privacy, algorithmic bias, automation and labour, and many related questions.
+Meetings will be held biweekly on Tuesday afternoons starting in January 2022.
 Please contact Mike Barnes if interested in participating.

 Lab Associates Basic Training

 This program is for graduate students (primarily in philosophy) who want to acquire some basic knowledge of psychology and neuroscience, including experimental methods and data analysis.
 The goal is to place graduates of the program in a BMI lab to further their training in and ability to contribute to empirical research.
 Many graduates of the program have gone on to co-author scientific papers.
 This is highly recommended for any students with an interest in philosophy of science.
 Meeting times are TBD.
 Please contact Chris Viger if interested in participating.

 Philosophy and Cognitive Science Reading Group